rithmschool/javascript_fundamentals_solutions/iterators_exercise/readme.md

 ### Part I

+To run the tests, open the `index.html` file.
+There are not tests for the first couple functions since `forEach` is not easily testable.
 Use the following object for this set of questions:

 ```javascript
 var users = [